matter-labs/zksync/docs/protocol.md

 #### Set listing fee token

-Set new listing token and fee, should be called only by zkSync governor.
+Set new listing token and fee, can be called only by zkSync governor.

 ```solidity
 function setListingFeeToken(IERC20 _newListingFeeToken, uint256 _newListingFee)